 With it being so early in the day, the trail still only had light traffic as we made our descent.
 But we did have to stop and wait for some people climbing up.
 I can see how the trail can get clogged with traffic, as many sections are only wide enough for one-way traffic.
 Getting here early was a good move!

 Two days later, Tim and I hiked the entire West Rim Trail.
 This hike starts at the north section of Zion National Park, 12 miles from Scouts Lookout.
 We reached Scouts Lookout at 1 pm.
 Angels Landing looked much different midday, with crowds of people on the trail.
 I can only imagine what it would look like during the peak season summer months.

 Should You Hike Angels Landing?

 Do not underestimate this hike!
-Six people have died hiking Angels Landing.
+There have been 16 deaths on the Angels Landing hike.

 If you have a fear of heights, you should not do this hike.
 There are sections that are very narrow with 1000-foot drops on either side.
 This is not the place to confront your fears.

 You must have a good level of physical fitness.
 You will be climbing (and then descending) 1500 feet.
 Most of this climb comes before the narrow spine of Angels Landing.
 If you are very fatigued by the time you get to this point, it only makes the hike more dangerous.
 Once you are on the spine, it is a very strenuous, sometimes technically challenging climb to the top.
 This is not to be underestimated.
 If you do not think you are fit enough or have enough experience rock scrambling, go no farther than Scouts Lookout.